DrHazemAli/image-studio/CONTRIBUTING.md

-# Contributing to Azure Image Studio
+# Contributing to Image Studio

-Thank you for your interest in contributing to Azure Image Studio!
+Thank you for your interest in contributing to Image Studio!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute